 5. Build consensus

 The evaluators meet and try to reach consensus on highlights and lowlights.
 Stakeholders do not participate in this meeting.

-6. Present and discuss findings with stakeholders
+6. Present findings and discuss them with stakeholders

 The evaluators present the usability findings on which a majority agree to interested stakeholders.